-The Fund's total assets will be invested in accordance with the ESG Policy described below and at the levels set out in its SFDR Pre-Contractual Disclosure in Appendix H.
+The Fund's total assets will be invested in accordance with the ESG Policy described below.

 In order to achieve the investment objective and policy, the Fund will invest in a variety of investment strategies and instruments.
 The main strategy which the Investment Adviser intends to pursue in order to assist it in achieving an absolute return is a market neutral strategy.
 This means it uses derivatives (synthetic short or synthetic long positions) to reduce or mitigate the directional market risk (i.e. the risk associated with the market moving in one direction, up or down) relating to the instruments it has exposure to (via long positions or synthetic positions).
 As the Fund seeks to be highly diversified it will make extensive use of derivatives; using them to gain investment exposure to instruments and at same time to mitigate the directional market risk of those instruments.
 It intends to take full advantage of the ability to invest in derivatives providing synthetic long and/or synthetic short positions with the aim of maximising positive returns.
-The main type of derivatives which the Fund will use is total return swaps that have, in accordance with its investment policy, equities and equityrelated securities as underlying assets.
+The main type of derivatives which the Fund will use is contracts for difference that have, in accordance with its investment policy, equities and equity-related securities as underlying assets.

-Investors should refer to Appendix G for more details on the expected and maximum portion of total return swaps held by the Fund.
+Investors should refer to Appendix G for more details on the expected and maximum portion of contracts for difference held by the Fund.